-These Charts Show How Different Rachel's 'Bachelorette' Season Is When it Comes To Diversity
+These Charts Show Just How Different Rachel's 'Bach' Season Is

 We're two episodes into Rachel Lindsay's season of The Bachelorette, and it still strikes me as shocking that she's the first black person to take the lead in any of the franchise's shows.
 It's 2017, right?
 What's the deal?
 And now, some new statistics on my favorite reality shows have come out and they're just more proof that this whole diversity effort should have been made long, long ago.
 On Friday, Casino.org released new Bachelor statistics called The Luckiest in Love, offering data on the appearances of the men and women who have won that finale rose, and even though some of the findings are obvious, others are far more surprising.